patrickmelville/monster-battle/README.md

 - create the battle method
   - [x] add all objects into an ArrayList
   - [x] take first two items in AL and set them as Player1 and Player2
-  - [ ] start the battle loop
+  - finish the battle loop
     - [x] Players take turns with random actions
-    - [ ] player action methods generate values to modify stats with
+    - [x] player action methods generate values to modify stats with
-    - [ ] fix the extremely broken block/dodge!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+    - [ ] fix the broken block/dodge(currently sets defensive mode but does not prevent damage or unset stance)
     - [x] player stats are updated
     - [ ] loop ends when P1 or P2 HP <= 0
-- [/] add functionality for all fighter battle methods (humans/monsters are done)
+- [x] add functionality for all fighter battle methods
 - [x] refine attacks/defenses for each class
 - [ ] include custom descriptive messages for each action (4 + communicate)
 - [ ] include an image for the objects, must be a 200x200 png/jpg